 More than $300 billion has been wiped from the crypto market in the first month of 2022, leading many crypto investors to believe a crypto bear market is coming.
 The Fear and Greed Index suggests sentiment is low, with the majority experiencing extreme fear over market conditions.
 For seasoned investors - a crypto bear market is nothing new.
 There are plenty of strategies you can use to get through it relatively unscathed if you play your cards right.
 In fact, you can even use a bear market to your advantage when it comes to your crypto taxes.
-We’re looking at everything you need to know about a crypto bear market including some common FAQs, whether we’re in one, crypto bear market strategies and tax loss harvesting.
+We’re looking at everything you need to know about a crypto bear market including some common FAQs, whether we’re in one, crypto bear market strategies, and tax loss harvesting.

 Each crypto investor will have their own opinion on what precisely a crypto bear market is.
 In traditional bear markets, a broad definition is any time market prices fall more than 20% from a previous high.

-However, as the crypto market is no stranger to historical highs and lows in any given day - this definition isn’t as helpful.
+However, as the crypto market is no stranger to historical highs and lows on any given day - this definition isn’t as helpful.
 So a crypto bear market is better defined as a prolonged period of time (around 3 months) where market confidence is low, prices are falling and supply is greater than demand.

 While much of 2022 was undeniably a bear market for crypto, whether that continues into 2023 remains to be seen.
-We could see a continuation of the bear market - or crypto winter, depending on who you ask, or we could see some steady recover and even a return to a bull run in 2023.
+We could see a continuation of the bear market - or crypto winter, depending on who you ask, or we could see some steady recovery and even a return to a bull run in 2023.
 In other words, watch this space.
 Demand may soon increase, balancing out supply and stabilizing prices or investors may continue to sell pushing the price lower.

-It’s important to remember - even if we do enter a bear market - that bear markets are as natural as bull markets.
+It’s important to remember - even if we do enter a bear market - that bear market are as natural as bull markets.
 They’re a consequence of several different factors working in combination.
 These include:

 It’s impossible to predict how long a bear market will last in a newer market.
 But we can look at the performance of popular cryptocurrencies in previous bear markets as an indicator.

 On average it takes BTC around 1,000 days to recover from the drops we’ve seen recently.
 However, we also need to bear in mind the bigger picture.
 Though BTC is down from historic highs, it’s still up by around $10,000 from the beginning of the 2021 financial year.
-In other words, for long-term investors the market isn’t quite as bleak as it might seem at a glance.
+In other words, for long-term investors, the market isn’t quite as bleak as it might seem at a glance.

-Your first crypto bear market can be stomach churning, especially if you’ve bought at some of the historic highs during the recent bull market.
+Your first crypto bear market can be stomach-churning, especially if you’ve bought at some of the historic highs during the recent bull market.
 But for seasoned investors, it’s all part of the ride.
-For many experienced investors, a crypto bear market presents unique opportunities and benefits for their long term strategy - including tax benefits.
+For many experienced investors, a crypto bear market presents unique opportunities and benefits for their long-term strategy - including tax benefits.
 Let’s go through some of the most popular crypto bear market strategies.

 You’ve probably heard investors crying "buy the dip".
 It’s the most beloved strategy for a bear market.